 Outpatient Opioid Addiction Recovery Program at New Horizons Medical

-- Outpatient Buprenorphine and Naltrexone MAT program
+- Outpatient Buprenorphine (Suboxone) and Naltrexone (Vivitrol) MAT program

 - We accept most insurance and offer same-day appointments.
 No need to wait!